TDM 20100: Project 3 - grep

 Question 5 (2 points)

 In the first question, regular expressions (regex) were briefly mentioned.
 Regex is a powerful tool that allows for flexible and complex string pattern matching.
-For example, instead of performing two separate searches for "grey" and "gray," a single regex search using the pattern gr(e|a)y
+For example, instead of performing two separate searches for "grey" and "gray," a single regex search using the pattern gr(e|a)y can match both variations.
+The rules for regex can be challenging to memorize (and that’s okay—they’re not required).

 If you’re interested in learning more about regex, The Regular Expressions Cookbook by Jan Goyvaerts and Steven Levithan is a great place to start - and it’s free with your Purdue account!